TritonDataCenter/sdc-cloudapi/docs/index.md

 **Error Code**   | **Description**
 ---------------- | ---------------
-ResourceNotFound | If `:login` or `:id` does not exist InvalidState     | The machine is the wrong state to disable firewall InvalidArgument  | If `action` was invalid MissingParameter | If `action` wasn't provided
+ResourceNotFound | If `:login` or `:id` does not exist InvalidState     | The instance is the wrong state to disable firewall InvalidArgument  | If `action` was invalid MissingParameter | If `action` wasn't provided